Reset UPS shutdown timer when shutdown mode changes

 Even for a master it shouldn't be using finaldelay to hold off shutdown, that's what the upssched timers are for.
 Finaldelay only determines the time between notifycmd and shutdowncmd once upsmon has already decided to shutdown.
 Since notifycmd is only used to send an email in FreeNAS's upssched config, there's no reason to have any significant delay between the two.
 Also if power is restored during a long finaldelay, you will shutdown anyway for no reason.
 It should probably just be fixed at 5 seconds like the examples configs show.

-#17 Updated by Roger Hayter over 1 year ago
+#17 Updated by Roger Hayter almost 2 years ago

 If your code does what the title says it is probably the wrong thing.